Updated: March 14, 2025

 How Much is the Application Fee for Low-Wage LMIA?

 Once submitted, the application can take approximately 8 weeks to process.
-During this time, you will be asked to make an application fee payment of CAD 1,000 per position and might be invited to attend an interview with an ESDC officer.
+During this time, you will be asked to make an application fee payment of CAD 1,000 per position and might be invited to attend an interview with an ESDC officer to discuss the labour market impact assessments.

 Interview with ESDC

-Interviews with ESDC officers are very informal – the officer only calls to verify the information in the application and ask follow-up questions in case they have any.
+Interviews with officers from Employment and Social Development Canada (ESDC) are very informal – the officer only calls to verify the information in the application and ask follow-up questions in case they have any.
 They will ask to introduce the business, some basic information about the role and why there is a need for a foreign worker.

 Mandatory Documents for the Low-Wage LMIA Application

-Surprisingly, ESDC doesn’t ask for many documents for a Low-Wage LMIA application.
+Surprisingly, ESDC doesn’t ask for many documents for labour market impact assessments in a Low-Wage LMIA application.
 The most common documents that are being asked for are:

 If the Canadian company had a recently approved LMIA application within the last 2 years, then the positive decision letter can be used on its own without any additional documents.